kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 categories: go errors
 ---

-## Takeaways

-A review of error handling techniques in Go that is more comprehensive and less polarizing than most articles out there.

-* Understand a variety of techniques that are available, for error handling in Go.
-* Understand the pros and cons of each technique.
-* More acceptance and moving on with how Go handles errors.
+It's not hard to find articles that are critical of Go's chosen mechanism for representing and handling errors.

 ## Intro